PARALLELPROMPT: Extracting Parallelism from Large Language Model Queries: Evaluating Parallelism in Practice

 \textbf{Category-Agnostic Execution Framework.} As illustrated in Figure~\ref{fig:execution-pipeline}, our evaluation infrastructure is designed to handle any parallelizable prompt with a valid schema—regardless of its task category or domain.
 This category-agnostic approach contrasts with prior methods that make strong assumptions about task structure.
 Our framework requires only a template field, an optional context field, and either a data list or an iteration count to enable parallel execution, making it applicable to both canonical categories and novel patterns discovered in the wild.
 We implemented this framework as a high-performance C++ backend that provides fine-grained thread control and robust API rate limiting through exponential backoff.
 This infrastructure measures both latency and output quality across execution strategies, revealing when parallelization yields practical benefits.

 Our evaluation pipeline operates in two phases: (1) schema extraction using Claude 3.5, and (2) execution using GPT-4-1106-preview via the OpenAI API.
-This separation mirrors real-world deployments where decomposition and execution might be handled by different components.
+For schema extraction, we evaluated multiple models including Claude-3.7 Sonnet (too powerful, over-extracted with excessive decomposition), GPT-4o-mini (too weak, under-performed with high error rates), and several open-source models via Together.ai API before selecting Claude 3.5 for its optimal precision-coverage tradeoff.
 Implementation details, including thread management and timeout handling, are provided in Appendix~\ref{appendix:eval_architecture}.

 \textbf{Measurement Framework.} We assess parallelization via three complementary metrics: i) \textbf{Latency}, ii) \textbf{Semantic Fidelity}--which is the output quality assessed by an independent LLM judge (GPT-4o), and, iii) \textbf{Normalized Speedup}, i.e., raw speedup adjusted for output token length differences.